patchlevel/event-sourcing/docs/pages/subscription.md

 ### Teardown

-If subscriptions are outdated, they can be cleaned up here.
+If subscriptions are detached, they can be cleaned up here.
 The subscription engine also tries to call the `teardown` method if available.

 ```php